NetSim Academic: a network lab on your desktop

 • Simulate and study the spanning tree protocol (PDF, HTML)

-• Understand Public IP Address & NAT (Network Address Translation) (PDF, HTML)
+• Understand public IP address and NAT (PDF, HTML)

 Transmission control protocol (TCP)